esherpaio/web-framework/README.md

 # Web Framework

-This repository is a custom web framework for clients of Enlarge.
+This repository contains a web framework for clients of eSherpa.